 Have you been involved in a pedestrian-car accident?
-Contact Ali Awad, ‘the CEO Lawyer,’ and his team of experienced personal injury attorneys at the CEO Lawyer Personal Injury Law Firm by calling (833) 254-2923 or contacting us online. to receive your free and confidential case evaluation.
+Contact Ali Awad, ‘the CEO Lawyer,’ and his team of experienced Atlanta car accident injury attorneys at the CEO Lawyer Personal Injury Law Firm by calling (833) 254-2923 or contacting us online. to receive your free and confidential case evaluation.
 Attorney Ali Awad, ‘the CEO Lawyer,’ established the CEO Lawyer Personal Injury Law Firm and quickly turned it into one of the fastest-growing law firms in the country.
 If we take your case, you won’t pay anything until we win.

 How to Determine Who Is Responsible for an Accident Involving Pedestrians

 There are undoubtedly some collision instances in which the driver of the vehicle is unequivocally at fault for colliding with a pedestrian.
 A few examples of typical violations include driving through a red light, failing to stop at a crosswalk that is clearly marked, and turning right on a red light in front of a pedestrian who is crossing the street.